|

 May 2002

-Zen & Common Sense (concluded), by Richard Rose
+Zen & Common Sense (conclusion)

 We immediately accept the time measurement systems handed us by our parents and ancestors, and we find that our birth was located in time according to the movements of the sun and the earth.
 The earth turns on its axis every twenty-four hours and that is a day; the earth floats around the sun, and that's our measurement for the year.